cdli-gh/Machine-Translation/README.md

 ### Translation Results

-Translation results are available in translation_results folder for all Neural Network Archicture.
+Translation results are available in translation_results folder for all Neural Network Architecture.
+For more details about Neural Network architecture and details, feel free to contact us on CDLI [Communication Channel](https://cdli-gsoc.slack.com/).

 ### Translating new Data